 Reasons For College Drug Abuse

 In addition to getting their first serious taste of freedom, there are other reasons why students in college might use drugs and/or alcohol regularly.
 For some young adults, college exposes them to a wide variety of people that they might not otherwise meet as easily.
-College is an exciting time in a person’s life, but it can also be stressful.
+College is an exciting time in a person’s life but can also be stressful.
 The rigors of classes and adjusting to a new environment can prompt young adults to turn to drugs and alcohol as a way to cope.
 Frequent parties offer college students the opportunity to meet new people.
 They also, however, pave the way for drug use.
 Fraternities and sororities provide college students with an instant network of friends.
-However, many of these organizations have a heavy focus on partying that can encourage heavy drug and alcohol use.
+However, many of these organizations have a heavy focus on partying which can encourage heavy drug and alcohol use.

 How Common Is It?